 Background

-Senate Bill 1569, Trafficking and Crime Victims Assistance Program (TCVAP) provided comprehensive federal laws to protect noncitizens of human trafficking and noncitizen victims of domestic violence and other serious crimes.
-In October 2000, the federal Trafficking Victims Protection Act of 2000 created two new noncitizen visas: 1) The “T” Visa, for victims of a severe form of trafficking; and 2) The “U” Visa,” for victims of domestic violence and other serious crimes to allow these individuals to remain in the United States (U.S.).
+Prior to October 2000, there were no comprehensive federal laws to protect noncitizen victims of human trafficking, domestic violence, and other serious crimes.
+In October 2000, the federal Trafficking Victims Protection Act of 2000 created the following two new noncitizen visas to allow them to remain in the United States (U.S.):

 Definition